adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 23/1/21

+* I used heaps in python for the first time to solve sort and combine k sorted linked lists.

 ## 22/1/21

 * NA